egel/egel.github.io/_posts/2023-03-01-setup-new-macbook-m1.md

 ### GPG

 <div class="alert alert-warning">
-    Before starting this section make sure you know and understand why signing your own commits may be so imporant for you.
+    Before starting this section make sure you know and understand why signing your own commits may be so important for you.
 I better explain this in my another article: <a href="{{ site.baseurl }}{% link _posts/2019-03-24-the-lesson-of-verifying-git-commits.md %}">The lesson of verifying Git commits</a>.
 </div>

 Let's start with basics, like linking configuration folder with local directory.